Expected Time to Graduation: 3.5 years (approximate)

 - All reports from the Advisory Committee regarding the Proposal Research should be given or discussed with the student to prepare for the Candidacy Exam

-- Questions: The student is expected to orally present the report in approximately 30 minutes afterwhich the chair invites questions
+- Questions: The student is expected to orally present his/her thesis proposal; this should take approximately 30 minutes, after which the chair invites questions

 - from all members of the Advisory Committee

 - Length of Exam: The entire proceedings will not exceed 90-minutes in duration

 - Student Presentation Time: The student is expected to give a 30-35 minute presentation